webeli/Multiplayer-realtime-game-with-Phaser-Firebase-and-ES6/README.md

-# Multiplayer realtime game with Phaser, Firebase and ES6
+# Multiplayer realtime game with Phaser, Firebase and ES6 (In progress)

 Demo: http://webeli.com/phasergame